 - Pour cider over chicken.
 Add the potatoes, onions and peppers to the pan; place bacon over chicken breast.
 Bake 1 hour longer, basting often.

 - Add tomatoes to the pan.
-Bake 30 minutes longer or until a meat thermometer reads 180°.
+Bake 30 minutes longer or until a thermometer reads 180°.
 Cover and let stand 10 minutes before carving.
 Thicken the pan juices for gravy if desired.
 Yield: 6 servings.

 Originally published as Cider-Roasted Chicken in Reminisce November/December 1998, p45